 The kinds of things people see with CBS hallucinations seem to fall into two broad types:

 Both kinds of hallucination can vary.
 Sometimes they may be in black and white and at other times in colour, or they may move or stay still.
-You may experience one type of hallucination more than another or you may have both types of hallucination at the same time or one after another.
+It's possible you may have one type of hallucination more than another or have both types of hallucination at the same time or one after another.

 Many people with CBS experience hallucinations of repeating patterns.
 These may be grids or shapes or lines, which can be quite vivid in colour, like bright green dots surrounded by vibrant pink squares.
-You may also see complicated brickwork or mosaic patterns which grow in size to cover more and more of vision.
-Or you may have patterns more like a network of branches or roots from a tree, growing over everything you can see.
+You may also see complicated brickwork or mosaic patterns that grow in size to cover more and more of your vision.
+People can also see patterns that look like a network of branches or roots from a tree, growing over everything they see.

-The second type of hallucination you may experience are more complicated and include hallucinations of people, places, insects and animals.
-Like the pattern type of hallucination, these also come in different types.
+The second type of hallucination people can experience are more complicated and include hallucinations of people, places, insects and animals.
+Like the pattern type of hallucination, these hallucinations also come in different types.

 You may experience hallucinations where whole scenes appear, such as landscapes with waterfalls, mountains or a garden full of flowers.
 At other times you may see individuals or groups of people.
 You may see people dressed in costume, like Edwardian families, Roman soldiers or small children in bonnets.
 The figures of people in your hallucinations may be life size, larger than life sized or very commonly very small.
 All these types of figures may move or remain still.